 Want to Join the Honors Program?

-The deadline for applications for the 2016-2017 academic year ended on February 15, 2016.
-However, if interested in the Honors Program, prospective students should contact the interim director Dr. Alex Caviedes at email@example.com
+The deadline for applications for the 2016-2017 academic year has ended.
+For those interested in learning more about the Honors Program, please contact the Program Director at email@example.com.

 Students who are eligible to apply to the Honors Program will be required to write a 1,000 word application essay that addresses the following question:

 Recently, there has been a lot debate about the value and purpose of college.
 Should college train students for a particular career?
 Or should colleges foster learning within the liberal arts tradition to help students become educated citizens?
 The Honors Program at Fredonia is designed to provide students with a strong general education that strengthens their work within the major.
 As you think about your own expectations for college, what do you think about these debates and the purpose of higher education?
 To help answer this question, please consult the following short articles from students and scholars who explore the value and/or limits of general education.
 What do you think about these issues?

 - Lane Wallace, "Liberal Arts and the Bottom Line," The Atlantic, July 14, 1010